DimiTech/dimitech.github.io/_posts/2018-07-16-my-problem-with-promises.markdown

-Angular developers might be more comfortable with RP and FRP (Functional Reactive Programming) concepts but, if you are a React or a Node.js developer - give (F)RP a try, it will prove invaluable in a large number of situations.
+Angular developers might be more comfortable with RP and FRP (Functional Reactive Programming) concepts but, if you are a React or a Node.js developer - give (F)RP a try, it will prove itself very useful in a large number of situations.